niangaotuantuan/niangaotuantuan.github.io/_posts/2015/2015-10-07-survey-attention-model-2.md

 - paper
 ---

 In [the previous post](http://yanran.li/peppypapers/2015/10/07/survey-attention-model-1.html), I briefly introduce a list of paper applying attention-based models in natural language processing.
 Though slight different, they are all soft alignment models.
 However, there actually exits two classes of alignment models, the soft one, and also the hard one.
-In fact, the soft and hard alignment models are concurred in computer vision in mid 2014[^1].
+In fact, the soft and hard alignment models are concurred in computer vision in late 2014 [^1].
+In this work, the authors explore and compare two variants of this model: a deterministic version trainable using standard backpropagation techniques (soft alignment model) and a stochastic variant trainable by maximizing a variational lower bound (hard one).
 Due to the differences between CV and NLP (more precisely, image vs. language), hard alignment models are more difficult to transfer into NLP.
 In this post, I aim at introducing some advanced attention-based models especially hard ones, which have not been yet but will be popular.

 The first one, highly-recommended (by me), is arXiv pre-print, [**DRAW：A Recurrent Neural Network For Image**](http://arxiv.org/pdf/1502.04623.pdf)[^2], from Google DeepMind.
 I cannot better summarize their motivation than they've already done in their preprint: